Dear Eiseley fans and visitors to our website,

 - Eiseley Curriculum Development: For those of you who are teachers or who know teachers, we are developing educational packages for the K-12 classrooms in order to introduce Eiseley to a new generation of young people.
 If you are teaching Eiseley in your classroom, we would love to post your curriculum unit/syllabus on our web site as a resource for other teachers.
 A sample lesson is shown on our website.

 - LES Facebook Page: The Loren Eiseley Society is on Facebook!
 For those of you with Facebook accounts, type "Loren Eiseley Society" in the search bar to find our group page.
 You can post comments and photos, start a discussion, and find out about all things Eiseley.
-Sign up to join our group!
+Sign up to join our discussion!

 - University of Pennsylvania Collaboration: We continue to work closely with Mark Lloyd of the University of Pennsylvania where Loren Eiseley worked for most of his professional life and where the Eiseley archives are located.